hllyhllrd/hollyhilliard.com/content/birds/timeline/index.md

 If you want a good field guide for identifying birds, I'm a fan of the [Sibley Guides](https://www.sibleyguides.com/).
 I also love [The Warbler Guide](https://press.princeton.edu/books/paperback/9780691154824/the-warbler-guide) by Tom Stephenson and Scott Whittle.

 If you're looking for good books about birds or nature, I recommend Scott Weidensaul's [A World on the Wing](https://wwnorton.com/books/9780393608908), Aimee Nezhukumatathil's [World of Wonders](https://milkweed.org/author/aimee-nezhukumatathil), Robin Wall Kimmerer's [Braiding Sweetgrass](https://milkweed.org/book/braiding-sweetgrass), and [A Sand County Almanac](https://www.aldoleopold.org/about/aldo-leopold/sand-county-almanac/) by Aldo Leopold.

+## 8) I try to keep learning!

+One of the reasons birding is so wonderful is that there's always something new to learn, whether it's something small about a specific bird's behavior, a new sound, or a previously unnoticed flower/tree/insect in a bird's habitat.
+If I pay enough attention when I go outside, I can always learn, see, or experience something new about the world around me.